“Cuba meets Marrakech meets Paris in this hippy deluxe house (sleeps up to 12), set in a quiet medieval village near

-This is a nice quiet hotel which can accommodate 1-2 families at a time at most, full of corners of wonder and items to delight children, in a small village where other children play football in the street.
-Mary and Sébastien have 4 young children of their own, all under 10 when we visited in 2011, and can make suggestions for things to do in the area.
+This is a lovely house for a large family (or 2 families), full of corners of wonder and items to delight children, in a small village where other children play football in the street.
 There are some small sweet vintage tables and chairs around the place for children.

 Babies (0-1 years), Children (4-12 years)

 Most rooms can sleep one or more kids.
 Carmen fits up to 2 adults, 2 children on extra beds and 1 baby in a cot, and it has a hammock and outdoor terrace, giving you a bit of extra room.
 Kika can fit 2 adults, 1 child and 1 baby, Frida and Paco can each fit 1 additional bed or a baby cot, while 218 can only fit a baby cot.

-A baby monitor would work from bedrooms to the bar-restaurant downstairs so you could eat while they sleep upstairs.
+A baby monitor would work from bedrooms to the dining room downstairs so you could eat while they sleep upstairs.